scrapinghub/splash/docs/faq.rst

 * non-working localStorage in Private Mode.
 This is a common issue e.g. for websites based on AngularJS.
 If rendering doesn't work, try disabling Private mode (see :ref:`disable-private-mode`).
+* Sometimes content is lazy-loaded, or loaded only in a response for user actions (e.g. page scrolling).
+Try increasing viewport size to make everything visible, and waiting a bit after that (see :ref:`splash-set-viewport-full`).
+You may also have to simulate mouse and keyboard events (see :ref:`splash-lua-api-interacting`).
-* missing features in WebKit used by Splash.
+* Missing features in WebKit used by Splash.
 Splash now uses https://github.com/annulen/webkit, which is much more recent than WebKit provided by Qt; we'll be updating Splash WebKit as annulen's webkit develops.